avikpal/assembleit/README.md

 assemble(i)t
 ------------

-rudimentary 8085 assembler,it is in a very early stage of development, contributions are highly welcome.
+rudimentary 8085 assembler,it is in a very early stage of development, contributions are highly welcome

 Instruction
 -----------